SonoTommy/WiredOS/README.md

 # WiredOS – Enhanced OSINT & Anonymity Setup

-**WiredOS** is a streamlined configuration script for live sessions that improves your OSINT toolkit and anonymity.
+**WiredOS** is a streamlined configuration script for live sessions (LIVE wiredosLIVE.sh PERSISTENT wiredos.sh) that improves your OSINT toolkit and anonymity.
 It sets up:
 - **Secure OSINT tools:** theHarvester, Dmitry, Sherlock, Recon-ng (in an isolated virtual environment), and Holehe.
 - **Anonymous network routing:** forces all traffic through Tor via iptables and Proxychains.
 - **Dynamic desktop experience:** with animated wallpapers using xwinwrap and mpv.